-Musicians engaged by the Producer to play the following instruments shall have said instruments transported to and from the place of engagement by a common carrier or musicians' cartage service at the expense of the Producer.
-Payment for such cartage will require the Producer's advance approval, which will not be unreasonably withheld.
+Musicians engaged by the Producer to play the following instruments shall have said instruments transported to and from the place of engagement by a common carrier or musicians' cartage service at the expense of the Producer:

-- Harp - Timpani

-- Any acoustic or electronic keyboard instrument and related amplification and electronic equipment. - Percussion instruments (including drum set, mallet keyboard instruments and any electronic music devices and related amplification equipment where required). - Electric guitar and electric bass where amplifiers and related electronic equipment are required.
+- Harp - Timpani - Any acoustic or electronic keyboard instrument and related amplification and electronic equipment. - Percussion instruments (including drum set, mallet keyboard instruments and any electronic music devices and related amplification equipment where required). - Electric guitar and electric bass where amplifiers and related electronic equipment are required.